thescientist13/HP_Stuff/content/Harrypedia/Horcruxes.md

 DisobedienceWriter wrote a fairly extensive one-shot, _[The Valley of the Kings Massacre][TVotKM]_, which focused a fair amount on horcruxes.
-I dislike the characterisation of [[Harry]] in this work, but I do like some of the backstory it posits.
+I dislike the characterisation of [Harry][HJP1] in this work, but I do like some of the backstory it posits.
 He suggests that the Egyptian priest class delved deep into runic magic and soul magic, including Horcruxes and "the ancestor of the modern Killing Curse."[^20210323-14] In my mind both the killing curse and horcruxes are evil,